Home · Blog · Regulation

 Worker interviews

 Inspectors often speak to workers directly and separately from management.
-They may ask about pre-use checks, whether workers have seen LOLER reports, whether they have received any training, and whether any concerns have been raised.
-Worker responses carry significant weight.
+They may ask about pre-use checks, whether workers have seen LOLER examination reports, whether they have received training, and whether any concerns have been raised.
+Worker responses carry significant weight in the overall assessment.

 6